-(c) This NWP also authorizes temporary structures, fills, and work necessary to conduct the maintenance activity.
+This NWP also authorizes temporary structures, fills, and work necessary to construct the linear transportation project.
 Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum extent practicable, when temporary structures, work, and discharges, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
 Temporary fills must consist of materials, and be placed in a manner, that will not be eroded by expected high flows.
 Temporary fills must be removed in their entirety and the affected areas returned to pre-construction elevations.
-The areas affected by temporary fills must be revegetated, as appropriate. (d) This NWP does not authorize maintenance dredging for the primary purpose of navigation.
-This NWP does not authorize beach restoration.
-This NWP does not authorize new stream channelization or stream relocation projects.
+The areas affected by temporary fills must be revegetated, as appropriate.